notochord/notochord/README.md

 # Oligophony

-A lead-sheet editor and chord player a la Jammer Pro or iReal (which you should buy because it's far more useful and you should support the arts and stuff).

-This is like _super_ modular and excessively well-documented.
-A friend of mine recently complained that I don't comment enough, so take that haters.
+Oligophony is a lead-sheet editor and chord player inspired by iReal Pro.
+It's still in development so expect bugs and missing functionality.

 ## Main Modules
+Oligophony is broken up into a handful of modules.
+These are the ones you need to worry about:
 * **Oligophony.js** - A system for storing and manipulating song/chord data
 * **Viewer.js** - Displays an Oligophony as a pretty SVG
 * **Editor.js** (doesn't exist yet) - extends viewer.js to be interactive